thekubebuddy/Spinnaker/spinnaker-iap-auth-with-gke-ing/README.md

 ./setup_iap.sh
 ```

 #### Step 5.
-Once the spinnaker ingress comes up, the following will be the result with the ingress enabled with TLS.
+Once the Spinnaker's Deck ingress comes up, the following will be the result with the TLS enabled on ingress.
 ![final-result](./screenshots/end-result.png)